To: Article_

 Complex trauma in autistic people can exacerbate autistic traits to the point where it can cause further regression of skills and communication.
 I certainly know this is the case for me in relation to the trauma I experienced in masking my autistic traits my whole life, and then experienced autistic regression when I began to reveal them.
 Trying to hide my autism was debilitating, exhausting and took a large tole on my mental health which I have not recovered from as yet.

-The lines can be blurry when an autistic person is also experiencing Complex trauma symptoms because they overlap with autism, and probably why C-trauma is not reported as much as it should be in autistic people.
+The lines can be blurry when an autistic person is also experiencing complex trauma symptoms because they can overlap with autism symptoms, and probably why C-trauma is not reported as much as it should be in autistic people.
 Clinicians need to stop making assumptions when interviewing autistic people, and not defaulting to neurotypical terms and methods, as they will continue to miss the red flags.
-CBT is often an approach and does not work for many autistic people, and that was certainly the case for me as well.
+CBT is often an approach which does not work for many autistic people, and that was certainly the case for me as well.

 Social skills can be confusing for autistic people which is why they are also more likely to experience bullying and abuse.
 Being autistic already makes a person more vulnerable to trauma thus making them predisposed to a lifetime of harm.
 An autistic brain does not process information as easily as non-autistic people which is another factor in making them more vulnerable to C-trauma.
 Autistic brains seem to hold on to trauma which also makes them more likely to experience complex trauma.